ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-intrusion-lifecycle-lateral-movement-investigation/investigation-walkthrough.md

 ### MITRE ATT&CK Mapping

+This section provides a high-level  summary of observed ATT&CK tactics and techniques.
+For evidence-backed mappings tied to specific artifacts, timestamps, and investigation steps, see: **`mitre-attack-mapping.md`

 #### ▶ Reconnaissance

 (1) Active Scanning (T1595)

-Referenced in: Step 1 – Reconnaissance Activity Analysis
+- **Referenced in:** Step 1 – Reconnaissance Activity Analysis

-- Why this applies: Firewall logs showed a single external source IP repeatedly sending TCP SYN packets to multiple common service ports (21, 22, 80, 443, 3389, 445) on the same destination host.
+- **Why this applies:** Firewall logs showed a single external source IP repeatedly sending TCP SYN packets to multiple common service ports (21, 22, 80, 443, 3389, 445) on the same destination host.
 No sessions were established and no data was exchanged, indicating external probing rather than legitimate communication.
 This behavior matches pre-compromise scanning to identify exposed services and potential access vectors.
-- Why this is not T1046: Network Service Discovery (T1046) applies to post-compromise internal discovery.
+- **Why this is not T1046:** Network Service Discovery (T1046) applies to post-compromise internal discovery.
 Because the activity occurred before access and from outside the host, MITRE classifies it as Active Scanning (T1595).

-**Initial Access**
+#### ▶ Initial Access

-(2) External Remote Services (T1133)
+(1) External Remote Services (T1133)

-Referenced in: Step 2 – Initial Access Identification
+- **Referenced in:** Step 2 – Initial Access Identification

-- Why this applies: The attacker gained access by authenticating to an externally exposed service (OpenSSH on port 22).
+- **Why this applies:** The attacker gained access by authenticating to an externally exposed service (OpenSSH on port 22).
 SSH is a remote service that provides interactive access when reachable from outside the host.

 #### ▶ Credential Access

 (1) Brute Force (T1110)

-Referenced in: Step 3 – Account Access & Credential Activity
+- **Referenced in:** Step 3 – Account Access & Credential Activity

-- Why this applies (primary technique): The OpenSSH Operational log shows:
+- **Why this applies (primary technique):** The OpenSSH Operational log shows:
   - Multiple Failed password for administrator from 192.168.1.33
   - Followed by Accepted password for administrator
 - The attacker did not bypass authentication, exploit a vulnerability, or reuse a known credential silently.
 They attempted multiple logins until one succeeded.
 - Why sub-techniques were not used: There was no evidence of password spraying across multiple accounts or credential stuffing using leaked credentials.
 The activity was focused on a single account.

 (2) Valid Accounts (T1078)

-Referenced in: Step 3 – Account Access & Credential Activity
+- **Referenced in:** Step 3 – Account Access & Credential Activity

-- Why this also applies: Once the brute-force attempt succeeded, the attacker authenticated using a legitimate built-in account (Administrator).
+- **Why this also applies:** Once the brute-force attempt succeeded, the attacker authenticated using a legitimate built-in account (Administrator).
 From that point forward, all actions were performed under valid account context.
-- Why this is secondary (not primary): T1078 explains what the attacker used after access, not how access was gained.
+- **Why this is secondary (not primary):** T1078 explains what the attacker used after access, not how access was gained.
 The initial compromise mechanism was brute force, but the attacker subsequently operated as a valid user.

 Including both techniques reflects the full sequence accurately:
 - T1110 → how access was achieved